charlesneimog/py4pd/README.md

 ### Building

-For now, I just am using it for Windows OS, I think that py/pyext work well in Linux and Mac/OS.
-To compile it for Windows you need `MINGW64`.
-Then, in mingw64 terminal type:
+For now, I just am using it for Windows OS.
+I think that py/pyext works well in Linux and Mac/OS.
+To compile for Windows, you need MINGW64.
+Then, in mingw64 terminal type

 ``` bash